cakephp/docs/en/development/routing.rst

 .. php:staticmethod:: setExtensions($extensions, $merge = true)

     .. versionadded:: 2.2
     Set or add valid extensions.
-To have the extensions parsed, you are still required to call :php:meth:`Router::parseExtensions()`.
+To have the extensions parsed, you are still required to call :php:meth:`Router::parseExtensions()`

 .. php:staticmethod:: defaultRouteClass($classname)

     .. versionadded:: 2.1
     Set the default route to be used when connecting routes in the future.

 .. php:class:: CakeRoute